archilogic-com/seat-assignment/README.md

-# Seat Assignment with Archilogic
+# Archilogic Seat Assignment App Example

 You can see this demo running [here](https://archilogic-seat-assignment.herokuapp.com/)